mustartt/functional-interpreter/README.md

 # functional-interpreter
 A Functional Programming Language Interpreter written in C. The fundamental idea of this language is to express the functional nature of the language, as every function is a `λ` expression bound to an identifier.
 The language is non-typed and borrow many features of the Scheme Language, such as `list`, `cons`, `car`, `cdr`, and `struct`.
+Source code can be found under [https://github.com/mustartt/func-interp-source](https://github.com/mustartt/func-interp-source)

 Download the interpreter to play around with the language on Windows and Linux.